-- Using a humidifier with about 15 drops of essential oils like balsam or eucalyptus.
+- Using a humidifier with about 15 drops of essential oils such as balsam or eucalyptus.

-- Eating Cayenne pepper in your food can dilate the blood vessels and help with mucous drainage.
+- Eating Cayenne pepper in your food, will dilate the blood vessels and help with mucous drainage.

 - Fenugreek tea is a natural decongestant and will help increase milk supply.

 As with any medicine while breastfeeding, it is always best to keep an eye

 on your baby for signs of drowsiness, fussiness, allergic reactions or any

 change in eating habits.

 - Antihistamines and breastfeeding: Allegra, Claritin, Seldane and Actidil are safe in breastfeeding moms and has no effect on lactation.
 Benadryl is safe in moderation, but a mom should check her baby for signs of drowsiness when taking any antihistamines while breastfeeding.

 - Muli-symptom medication that treats more than just congestion should be avoided, as they contain more than just one active ingredient.